Join Here | Log In

 • First, folic acid must be reduced to dihydrofolate by using the DHFR enzyme.

 Tetrahydrofolate, along with the MTHFR enzyme, is required in a critical step within the methylation pathway.
-This vital pathway’s responsibility includes creating the methyl groups needed in DNA synthesis, detoxification reactions, the creation of certain neurotransmitters, and more.
+The methylation pathway is responsible for creating the methyl groups needed in DNA synthesis, detoxification reactions, the creation of certain neurotransmitters, and more.

 What does DFE mean on the supplement label?